Shivamkanse2104/Infosys-milestone/README.md

 Milestone 4 – Deployment, Query Answering & Domain Linking i kept this one right??

 Is it? when i downloaded and checked the ppt "Domain" was showed twice.
 May be it is due to formating change.
 If its fine in your ppt its fine leave it.
-But Add "Cross Domain Linking" instead of "Domain linking". and for the output of domain linking section i will upload another ss. please delete the previous output and add the new output.
+But Add "Cross Domain Linking" instead of "Domain linking". and for the output of domain linking section i have uploaded another ss. please delete the previous output and add the new output.